FEMALE STRESS, MIXED INCONTINENCE, & URGE (OAB)

-Behavioral Therapy: lifestyle changes, including bladder training, diet, and Kegel exercises
+Behavioral Therapy – lifestyle changes, including bladder training, diet, & Kegel exercises.

-Onabotulinumtoxin A: bladder injections every 3 months that decrease overactivity
+Onabotulinumtoxin A – bladder injections every three months that decrease overactivity.

 PLATELET RICH PLASMA (PRP)

-Platelet Rich Plasma is a simple injection (and a natural approach) using the patient’s own blood to regenerate the bladder nerves.
+Platelet Rich Plasma is a simple injection (doubling as a natural approach) using the patient’s own blood to regenerate the bladder nerves.
 PRP decreases or resolves both STRESS and URGE Incontinence.

 THE POWER OF PRP

-A PRP treatment begins with a simple blood draw and can be completed within an hour.
+A platelet rich plasma treatment begins with a simple blood draw and can be completed within an hour.
 Your blood is spun in a unique centrifuge that separates plasma and platelets from the rest of the blood.
 The plasma, now highly concentrated with platelets, is collected in syringes and injected back into your tissues.

 Growth factors are released and stimulate stem cells to create new, youthful tissues in a variety of areas.
-It’s like turning back the clock and what was damaged and old is made new again.
-PRP procedures utilize your own blood so your body will readily accept the treatment without reaction or rejection.
-PRP procedures are minimally invasive and typically patients experience very little discomfort with no downtime.
+It’s like turning back the clock, and what was damaged and old is made new again.
+PRP procedures utilize your own blood, so your body will readily accept the treatment without reaction or rejection.
+Platelet rich plasma procedures are minimally invasive, and typically patients experience very little discomfort with no downtime.

 A combination of behavior therapy, diet modification, and PRP seems to be the most effective treatment for both STRESS and URGE Incontinence.
 Benefits include alleviating the challenging side effects of medications and the devastating effects of mesh erosion.